 ESM 668 Construction Safety Management (3-0-3).
 Covers safety and health concerns in the construction worksite.
 Concentrates on safety process development and management in construction.
-Provides the student with a comprehensive background in worksite hazard assessment, safety and health program development, and risk management in the construction industry.
+Provides a comprehensive background in worksite hazard assessment, safety and health program development, and risk management in the construction industry.
 Prerequisites: ESM 570 and admission to the MSESM program.